lppedd/komeglem/README.md

 My priorities now are:
 - to design an API that is easy to use, that avoids logical errors, and is extendable
 - to offer the same API for all supported platforms
-- to type every single event coming from Omegle, as currently events are untyped

 What's missing?
 - reCAPTCHA handling